Quantum Criticality Enabled by Intertwined Degrees of Freedom

-In this section, we give a detailed RG analysis of the $\beta$ functions (\ref{BFKBeta}).
-We will identify the fixed points of the $\beta$ functions (\ref{BFKBeta}) by using $\epsilon$ as the control parameter.
+In this section, we give a detailed RG analysis of the beta functions (Eq.\,\ref{BFKBeta}).
+We will identify the fixed points of the beta functions (Eq.\,\ref{BFKBeta}) by using $\epsilon$ as the control parameter.
 The relative stability of these fixed points are analysed through the eigenvalues and eigenvectors of the matrix: ,

-We will also illustrate the generic phase diagram Fig.\,\ref{fig:phasepathall} based on our RG analysis.
+We will also illustrate the generic phase diagram Fig.\,\ref{fig:su4RGre}(a) based on our RG analysis.